 All of these modifications intend to facilitate the searches a user can perform on this corpus.

 The phonetic transcription of the entries at the dictionaries is based on the work of Sadowsky et al. 2013.
 Illustrations of the IPA: Mapudungun.
 Journal of the International Phonetic Association 43(1).
 87–96. doi:10.1017/S0025100312000369.

 1 The only modification that hasn't been carried out yet (because of the huge amount of material and the impossibility in making the changes totally automatic) is the writing of the allophones [u̯] and [i̯] as /w/ and /y/, respectively, in Augusta (1916a and b).

 We are currently working on the original versions of the dictionaries contained in this corpus, with the intention to include them together with the modernized versions.
 And we also remain working on the writing of the allophones [u̯] and [i̯] as /w/ and /y/, respectively, in Augusta (1916a and b), and on the inclusion of the sixth vowel on the works by Valdivia (1606), Febrés ( 1882, 1765b, 1846a and b), Augusta (1916a).

 Tips to search

-We suggest the users of this corpus to type for search -specially in Augusta (1916a and b)- roots of Mapudungun words but no complete words.
+We suggest the users of this corpus to type for search -specially in Augusta (1916a and b) and Smeets (2008)- roots of Mapudungun words but no complete words.